Language Mastery Toolbox

 Remembering the Kanji

 Trying to learn kanji through tedious rote repetition (like Japanese children do) is a recipe for frustration and failure.
 Fortunately, there is a far more fun and effective approach: imaginative memory.
 Instead of trying to memorize random piles of strokes (extremely hard), you instead just remember crazy, vivid stories (far easier).
-There are many mnemonic sites out there, but I think James Heisig’s classic book Remembering the Kanji (RTK) is still the best way to go.
+There are many mnemonic systems and sites out there today (and any mnemonics are certainly better than no mnemonics), but I think James Heisig’s classic book Remembering the Kanji (RTK) is still the best, most effective way to go.
 Using the approach, you can learn all 2,000+ regular-use kanji in months instead of years.

 MANDARIN CHINESE TOOLS